What is Morphological Segmentation?

 Understanding Morphological Segmentation: An Overview?

-Language is a complex system made up of a variety of components that work together to convey meaning.
+Language is a complex system composed of various components that work together to convey meaning.

 One such component is morphology, which deals with how words are formed and the meanings of their parts.
 Morphological segmentation identifies and segments these significant parts in a comment, also known as morphemes.